SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/index.md

 ### ReverseLast/ReverseLastAsync

-Call [Reverse][reverselast] to reverse the last transaction.
+Call [ReverseLast][reverselast] to reverse the last transaction.
 The reversal is only possible for the last transaction made, given that it was successful.

 ### GetPaymentInstrument/GetPaymentInstrumentAsync